-You want to help people get from point A to point B, utilizing whatever it is that you’re offering as their method of getting there.
+You want to help people get from one point to another, utilizing whatever it is that you’re offering as their method of getting there.

-So, point A could be: feeling overwhelmed in starting a business, struggling to find clarity in your overall strategy.
-Point B is feeling clear and confident, and finally able to market yourself easily.
+So, their starting point could be: feeling overwhelmed in starting a business, struggling to find clarity in their overall strategy.
+Their desired result is feeling clear and confident, and finally able to market themselves easily.
 The overall result?
 Clarity in marketing, which leads to more sales.

-So, define your point A, define your point B, and the final result you provide.
+So, define people’s starting point, and the final result you provide.
 Make sure your final result is a tangible thing or it’s going to be really hard to sell it because it’s just a concept.